 Ugly Out: As it pertains to carpet, the loss of a carpets original appearance.

 Vacuum Cleaner Marks: Shading is a normal characteristic of luxurious, dense, cut pile carpet.
 Shading typically becomes most apparent right after vacuuming.
 This visual effect is caused by the tips of the tufts reflecting light differently than the sides of the tufts.
 It is an aesthetic quality in the carpet design and not a defect.

-Watermarking or Pooling: Watermarking or pooling is a color change effect which arises from the reversal or bending of the carpet pile fibers so that light is either absorbed or reflected from the pile.
-This is a common condition and is not related to carpet construction or fiber type and is not the basis for a claim.
+Watermarking aka Pooling: A color change appearance effect resulting from the reversal or bending of carpet pile fibers.
+Light is either absorbed or reflected from the pile.
+A common condition and is not related to carpet construction or fiber type.
+Watermarking or pooling is not the basis for a claim.

-Wear or Worn: For carpet, wear is defined as abrasive wear, most commonly considered the loss of face fiber through foot traffic.
-While wear is a frequent complaint, synthetic fibers are highly resistant to abrasion and most carpet will ugly out before it will wear out.
+Wear or Worn: Carpet, wear is defined as abrasive wear.
+Most commonly considered the loss of face fiber through foot traffic.
+Wear is a frequent complaint.
+Synthetic fibers are highly resistant to abrasion and most carpet will ugly out before it will wear out.
 (See ugly out)

 Woven Backing: In tufted carpet, primary or secondary backing that has been manufactured by weaving.
 Jute and polypropylene are often used to produce woven secondary backings.